 Adding the additional years of survey composition data required increasing the initial value of log R0 from that in the 2015 assessment by 0.5 to limit population crashes.
 Model convergence was determined by starting the minimization process from dispersed values of the maximum likelihood estimates to determine if the model found a better minimum.
-Jittering was repeated 100 times and a better minimum was not found.
+Jittering was repeated 100 times with a jitter coefficient of 0.10 and a better minimum was not found.
+36% of the jittered models achieved the minimum negative log-likelihood.
 The model did not experience convergence issues when provided reasonable starting values.
 Through the jittering done as explained above and likelihood profiles, we are confident that the base case as presented represents the best fit to the data given the assumptions made.
 There were no difficulties in inverting the Hessian to obtain estimates of variability.
 Jittering was necessary for some of the likelihood profiles and retrospective models to converge.
+Convergence was defined as the lowest negative log-likelihood achieved with jittering where the hessian matrix was invertible.